-Let's Make a Tubeworm! (from the 2002 Gulf of Mexico Expedition)
+(6 pages, 464k) (from the 2002 Gulf of Mexico Expedition) http://oceanexplorer.noaa.gov/explorations/02mexico/ background/ edu/media/gom_tube_gr56.pdf

-http://oceanexplorer.noaa.gov/explorations/02mexico/background/edu/media/ gom\tube\gr56.pdf
+Focus: Symbiotic relationships in cold-seep communities (Life Science)

-Focus: Symbiotic relationships in cold-seep communities (Life Science) Students will describe the process of chemosynthesis in general terms, contrast chemosynthesis and photosynthesis, describe major features of cold-seep communities, and list at least five organisms typical of these communities.
-Students will also define symbiosis, describe two examples of symbiosis in cold-seep communities, describe the anatomy of vestimentiferans, and explain how these organisms obtain their food.
+In this activity, students will be able to describe the process of chemosynthesis in general terms, contrast chemosynthesis and photosynthesis, describe major features of cold-seep communities, and list at least five organisms typical of these communities.
+Students will also be able to define symbiosis, describe two examples of symbiosis in cold-seep communities, describe the anatomy of vestimentiferans, and explain how these organisms obtain their food.